kyma-project/kyma/tests/components/application-connector/README.md

     </details>
     </div>

-    >**TIP:** More on Kyma installation can be found in [official Kyma documentation](https://kyma-project.io/docs/kyma/latest/02-get-started/01-quick-install/#install-kyma)
+    >**TIP:** Read more about Kyma installation in the [official Kyma documentation](https://kyma-project.io/docs/kyma/latest/02-get-started/01-quick-install/#install-kyma).

 ### Run the tests